College Planning Checklists

 Syllabus - An outline of the important information about a course.
 Written by the professor or instructor, it usually includes important dates, assignments, expectations and policies specific to that course.
 Some are quite lengthy.

 Textbooks - Books required of students enrolled in college classes.
 Professors notify students which books they must purchase (and sometimes additional, optional textbooks) at the beginning of each semester/class.
+Students can purchase new or used textbooks, or rent textbooks.

 Transcript - The transcript is a permanent academic record of a student at college.
 It may show courses taken, grades received, academic status and honors received.
 Transcripts are not released by the college if the student owes any money to the college.